 You can:

-• create those directories just like you created ~/.vim and place all the files manually
+- create those directories just like you created

-• use some plugin manager like Pathogen or VAM or Vundle and/or a VCS…
+, the necessary directories are created for you- use some plugin manager like Pathogen or VAM or Vundle and/or a VCS…

 I'd advise you to start slow.
 Just install everything manually: it will help you getting more comfortable with the whole thing.